|

 3500 feet.
 You can fly low altitudes until you reach Salmon Lake

 where you must climb to at least 4200 feet for a safe landing.
+Note: any ceiling below 4500 feet will be too dangerous to fly

 to the Ranger Lookout Station ... if the weather starts to close